JB395/Bits-to-Target-and-Difficulty/README.md

 ### resendwallettransactions

 Hidden command.
 Immediately re-broadcast unconfirmed wallet transactions to all peers.
-The wallet periodically re-broadcast automatically, so this can be used for testing.
-Here two transactions were stuck in the local mempool (only) after restarting the wallet.
+The wallet periodically re-broadcasts automatically, so this can be used for testing.
+Here two transactions were resent after being stuck in the local mempool after restarting the wallet.

 ```
 resendwallettransactions